To Top

 MLB FAQ

 Underdogs win any given game in any sport.
 This can be especially true for baseball, in which every team plays 162 games each season.
-It’s rare a team will win every game in a series, so it’s likely an underdog will win at least one out of a few games against a favorite.
+It’s rare that a team will win every game in a series, so it’s likely an underdog will win at least one out of a few games against a favorite.

 The better pitcher usually wins for his team, but not always.
 As in any sport, favorites can win or lose any game.
 In baseball, underdogs have a better chance to win because of the number of games played against a tea in succession.